-Climate change may influence shallow and shelf subtidal habitats and ecology by a number of mechanisms, including seawater temperature change, increased incidence and severity of storms, changing salinity and oceanographic patterns, sealevel rise and ocean acidification.
-The present report focuses on seawater temperature change and ocean acidification, as the bulk of the evidence currently available (mainly based on peer-reviewed literature) relates to these two factors.
+Climate change may influence shallow and shelf subtidal habitats and ecology through a number of mechanisms, including seawater temperature change, increased incidence and severity of storms, changing salinity and oceanographic patterns, sea-level rise, and ocean acidification.
+Our report focuses primarily on seawater temperature change and related physical variables such as the North Atlantic Oscillation Index, as much of the evidence currently available (mainly based on peer-reviewed literature) relates to such factors.
+Although ocean acidification is increasingly seen as one of the major climate-related problems, this issue has been dealt with in detail in the Ocean acidification report card (Williamson et al., 2013).
+As in the 2010 / 2011 shallow and shelf subtidal habitats and ecology ARC, here we provide a summary of the most recent advances in acidification effects on shelf subtidal ecology and readers are referred to the 2009 Special Topic Report Card for a more thorough description of the issues.